Lyall/Octopath2Fix/README.md

 ## Known Issues
 Please report any issues you see. (**Check the known issues list first!**)
-- "Porthole" view through buildings is offset.
+- "Porthole" view through buildings displays at the wrong aspect ratio.
 (Thanks THE-GaYmer for pointing this out!)
+- In battle, cursors and damage numbers may be somewhat offset.

 ## Screenshots